 At yesterday’s regular weekly briefing, House Speaker Paul Ryan (R-WI) said:

 “So, we’re — we’re not taking any options off the table.
 We’re having the kind of conversation with our members about what is the best way to proceed and how can we address these fiscal deadlines.
 We have budget caps, need to — to fix defense, debt limit, all of those things.

 “Can we assemble a — a package before August?
 Sure.
 Do we have to before August?
 No, we don’t have to assemble it before August.
 But — but that’s the kind of thing we’re — we’re having a good conversation with our members on.”

 “A Key Republican Demands Subsidies to Calm Insurance Markets”:

 A powerful House Republican said Thursday that Congress should immediately provide money for subsidy payments to health insurance companies, which have been demanding big rate increases or fleeing from Affordable Care Act markets because of President Trump’s threat to cut off the funds.

 The Republican, Kevin Brady of Texas, who is the chairman of the House Ways and Means Committee, went out of his way to make clear that he now believes that Congress should continue the subsidies, which compensate insurers for reducing deductibles and other out-of-pocket costs for seven million low-income people.

 The Trump administration has sent mixed signals on the issue, as the president seeks leverage to win legislation to repeal the Affordable Care Act.
 That has destabilized insurance markets and jeopardized a health law that President Trump says is collapsing.

 Yesterday, as reported by The Washington Times, HHS Secretary Tom Price told the Senate Finance Committee,

-Tagged with choice act, government, tED
+Tagged with government, tED

 “Nobody is interested in sabotaging the system,” implying the payments would be made, but there’s no announcement yet.